 Our Projects: From small to big we add value, experience and innovation to all projects.

-Power Take-Off Development, Stage 3 Project, Wave Energy Scotland
+Wave Energy Scotland

-Quoceant are partnered with Artemis Intelligent Power in an innovative project to develop a hydraulic power take-off system, termed ‘Quantor’.
+Quoceant are partnered with Artemis Intelligent Power in an innovative project to develop a hydraulic power take-off system, called ‘Quantor’.
 The project has received £2.5m of funding from Wave Energy Scotland as part of their stage 3 programme and will see the concept demonstrated at full-scale on a unique laboratory test-rig.
 The rig will simulate the behaviour of a wave energy converter responding to a range of different real sea conditions.

 The fundamental Quantor concept is both scalable and adaptable to many different proposed wave energy converters.
 It may also be applied to challenging controlled force and motion applications in the offshore oil and gas industry and wider afield.

-Structural Analysis of Ocean Basin Wave Tank, Edinburgh Designs Limited
+Structural Analysis of Ocean Basin Wave Tank

 Edinburgh Designs Ltd contracted Quoceant to undertake analysis of a novel moveable floor structure for use in a new-build ocean basin wave tank.
 The work covered both traditional structural analysis of the structure using finite element methods and fluid-structure interaction simulation using both Coupled Eulerian-Lagrangian and Smoothed Particle Hydrodynamic methods to examine the affect of wave action on the floor structure at shallow water depths.